Math, Date/Time & utils (hApi unit)

 Next_Monthly_Day

-function determines the next occurrence of a specific day within a month, considering grace days for flexibility.
+Determines the next occurrence of a specific day within a month, considering grace days for flexibility.

 function Next_Monthly_Day(_FromDate: TDateTime; DayoftheMonth, GraceDays: Byte): Integer;